-In Senegal there shall be no cause nor privilege by reason of place of birth, person or family.
+In Senegal there shall be neither liability nor privilege by reason of place of birth, of the person or the family.

-- Art.
+Art.
 8. Everyone has the right to express and diffuse freely his opinions by word, pen and image.
 Everyone has the right to inform himself without hindrance at the sources which are accessible to all.
-These rights shall be limited by the provisions of laws and regulations as well as by respect for the honor of others. - Art.
-9. All citizens have the right freely to form associations and societies, except that they must conform with the formalities stipulated by laws and regulations.
+These rights shall be limited by the provisions of laws and regulations as well as by respect for the honor of others.

+Art.
+9. All citizens have the right freely to form associations and societies, subject to conforming with the formalities stipulated by laws and regulations.
+This right may be limited only by law.

-Groups whose purpose or activity would be contrary to the criminal laws or directed against the public order are prohibited.
+Groups whose purpose or activity would be contrary to the penal laws or directed against the public order are prohibited.

-- Art.
+Art.
 10. Secrecy of correspondence, postal, telegraphic and telephonic communications is inviolable.
-No restriction to this inviolability may be ordered except in the execution of a law. - Art.
+No restriction to this inviolability may be ordered except in the execution of a law.

+Art.
 11. All citizens of the Republic have the right to move and establish themselves freely over the whole of the Republic of Senegal.
 This right may be limited only by law.
-Noone may be submitted to security measures except in the cases provided by law. - Art.
+Noone may be submitted to security measures except in the cases provided by law.

+Art.
 12. The right of property is guaranteed by this Constitution.
-There shall be no infringements of this right except in cases of legally attested public necessity and after just and prior compensation. - Art.
+There shall be no infringements of this right except in cases of legally attested public necessity and after just and prior compensation.

+Art.
 13. The domicile is inviolable.

 No search may be ordered except by a judge or by the other authorities appointed by law.
-Searches may not be carried out except in the form prescribed by law.
+Searches may not be carried out except in the forms prescribed by law.
 Measures infringing or restricting the inviolability of the domicile may be taken only to meet collective dangers or to protect persons in danger of death.